 - 100 g flour

 - 80 g sugar

 Wash the rhubarb and chop it into 1 cm long pieces.
 Cook the rhubarb over medium heat and add a little bit of water, so it does not stick to your pan.
 Stir frequently.
 Add the butter and the vanilla and cook until the rhubarb starts to turn soft.
 In the meantime clean and chop the strawberries into quarters and mix them with the rhubarb.
 Add two tablespoons of sugar, as well as some lemon juice.
 Reduce the heat and let the filling simmer for a few more minutes until the sugar has dissolved.

 Preheat the oven to 180° C on air circulation.

 Mix the oats, with the flour and sugar in a bowl.
 Chop the butter into small cubes and knead it into the oats and flour using your fingertips.
 As soon as your dough starts falling apart into even crumbs, it’s perfect.

 Transfer the filling into an ovenproof pie form and cover it with the crumble mixture.
-Bake it in the oven for approximately 20 minutes or until golden and cooked through.
+Bake it in the oven for approximately 20 minutes or until golden and cooked through properly.

 You can enjoy the crumble warm and cold.
 Add some vanilla ice cream or sauce if you want.
-I also like to add a little dollop of plain yoghurt before serving.
+I also like to add a little dollop of plain yogurt before serving.